 However, if you are getting nothing at all, consider these fixes:

-- Check the wiring to the Atmos speakers: have you wired the overhead speakers correctly?
-Double-check the connections at the amplifier and the speaker.
+3. Check the wiring to the Atmos speakers: have you wired the overhead speakers correctly?
+Double-check the connections between the amplifier and the speaker.

 No Sound in the Subwoofer?